Monday, November 17, 2025

 Bayles - May 1928

 Cyclone at Bayles.
 Roof carried half a mile.
 Butter Factory workers terrified.
 At 12.30 p.m. to day some men working in a butter and cheese factory owned by Sage and Co.
 Pty.
 Ltd, Melbourne, heard an extraordinary noise, which appeared to be caused by a sudden roar of wind, ending in a thunderclap.
 They rushed out of the factory, and as they did so the roof seemed to be lifted bodily and was swept away at a terrific speed.
 Later on the greater portion of the tin roof, measuring 60 feet by 20 feet, was found half a mile away.
 The cyclone was awe inspiring, and struck terror into the hearts of those who witnessed it.
 The men working in the factory were not injured, and after finding out where the rest of the roof had landed they returned to work.
 The machinery was not damaged.
-The weather had been fine up to the time of the cyclone, but after that it ruined heavily.
+The weather had been fine up to the time of the cyclone, but after that it rained heavily.

 (The Age, May 12, 1928, see here)